Will I receive housing?

 When will I select my meal plan?

 You will be able to choose a meal plan after selecting a room.
-If another student assigned you to a space you will need to log in to My Housing during your timeslot to choose your meal plan.
-Students will have until Friday, July 1, 2016 to select a meal plan.
+If another student assigned you to a space you will need to log in to My Housing during your time slot to choose your meal plan.
+Students will have until Friday, July 1, 2017 to select a meal plan.
 Please refer to the dining service page for more detailed meal plan information.

 Study Abroad/ Student Teachers/Graduating